 - Request out-of-the-way rooms.
 You’re at a hotel to work; other guests are there to have fun.
 With average occupancy expected to reach a six-year high of 62 percent, try to keep your distance.
 For more quiet, The New York Times suggests requesting corner rooms and higher floors.

 Airports and hotels are increasingly filled with infrequent travelers.
-These five tips can help business travelers stay productive and sane on the road.
+These five tips can help business travelers stay productive and sane on the road - so will Chrome River's expense report software.

 We want to hear from you.
 What are your favorite business travel tips and strategies?
 Let us know by posting in the comments section!